Leslie Russell Blake (1890 - 1918)

 Blake was amongst five who stayed for a further year at Macquarie Island in 1915.

-He earned a Military Cross in the First World War and was killed on the 3rd of October 1918 In France, just before the armistice.
+He earned a Military Cross in the First World War and died of his wounds on the 3rd of October 1918 In France, just a month before the armistice.

 With thanks to Beryl Hazlett.
 "I have just come across your web page on the crew and personnel list of the Aurora on the Mawson expedition to Antarctica 1911/13.
 Leslie Blake was the youngest brother of my grandmother".